 The area has no waves in the close proximity but the secret spots and jaw dropping scenery will please even the most hardcore wave riders.

 Carnarvon is another worthy stop for the twin tippers.
-Its recently been holding its own ‘Windfest’ event bringing more awareness as a wind sports destination.
-The river mouth and Pelican Point are both great flat water spots.
-Carnarvon is really the gateway to the Ningaloo reef and the epic destinations ahead.
-From here we’ll start our drive to the remote ‘3 mile camp’ on Gnaraloo Station.
+Its recently been holding its own Windfest event bringing more awareness as a wind sports destination.
+The river mouth and Pelican Point are both great flat-water spots.
+Carnarvon is really the gateway to the Ningaloo Reef and the epic destinations ahead.
+From here we’ll start our drive to the remote ‘3-mile camp’ on Gnaraloo Station.

-Gnaraloo is most well known for the world class surf break, ‘Tombstones’.
+Gnaraloo is most well-known for the world class surf break, ‘Tombstones’.
 You can paddle surf this incredible wave in the early mornings, then kite until your hearts content when the sea breeze kicks in.
-Tombstones can get as gnarly as it’s name depending on the size of the swell but there’s a couple of other spots nearby for those less daring.
+Tombstones can get as gnarly as its name depending on the size of the swell but there’s a couple of other spots nearby for those less daring.

 Coral Bay has some restrictions on where you can kite, however, there is a spot accessible by 4WD where you can kite over the pristine reef without damaging it, or your board!

 Exmouth is a kiters paradise and probably the most popular holiday destination for WA kiters.
-Its no surprise Exmouth Surf Centre has a kite shop stocked better than those in the cities.
-Sandy Bay is the well known flat water spot in the area, and for good reason!
-The water is warm, smooth, shallow and super clear with a sandy bottom.
+It’s no surprise Exmouth Surf Centre has a kite shop stocked better than those in the cities.
+Sandy Bay is the well-known flat-water spot in the area, and for good reason!
+The warm water is smooth, shallow and super clear with a sandy bottom.
 Perfection.
-The hardcore wave riders will find what they’re looking for on the fringing reef almost a kilometre off-shore.
+The hardcore wave riders will find what they’re looking for on the fringing reef almost a kilometre offshore.
 A fair distance, but well worth the trek.
-Sandy point is another incredible flat water spot accessible by 4WD south of Yardie Creek.
+Sandy point is another incredible flat-water spot accessible by 4WD south of Yardie Creek.
 It’s virtually as idyllic as Sandy Bay but with deeper water and less tourists, so face planting isn’t going to hurt as much both physically and emotionally!
 A kite trip to the Ningaloo wouldn’t be complete without a downwinder from Graveyards to Wobiri.
 This incredible section will have you shredding waves the whole way with just your mates and a million turtles.